AkshayChn/jrsmith/chapters/0000-Akshay.md

 # Akshay for Jay R. Smith

-1. I aim for imapct.
+1. I aim for impact.
 2. I love to work with people.
 3. I've worked with top engineering and research teams.
-4. I've worked at prestegious places.
+4. I've worked at prestigious places.

 ## Here I present my case in four parts: